 - Take responsibility for yourself

 - Have precautions in place when going out – especially if you're alone

 - Watch how much you drink – your friends too

 - Be extra wary of your car or bike

 - Install security software on laptop

 - Be extra careful with money – cash and online

 Personal safety at university

-Make sure your mobile is charged and able to make calls when you go out, in case of an emergency or if you lose the people you're with.
+Fully charge going out at night, in case of emergency or if you lose the people you're with.